damlaendre/ist/content/en/_index.md

           filename: lupines.jpg
           filters:
             brightness: 0.2
-  - block: markdown
+  - block: cta-image-paragraph
     id: schedule
     content:
+      items:
-      title: Schedule
+        - title: Schedule
+          feature_icon: check
+          features:
-      text: The wedding will take place on Aug.
+            - "The wedding will take place on Aug.
 10, starting at 19:30.
-Please RSVP.
-More details will follow.
+Please RSVP."
+            - "To avoid delays, please plan your transportation considering that traffic may be heavy.
+You may have to wait for a long time in the coastal traffic on Saturday evening.
+You can contact us for any questions."
+            - "Our wedding will take place outdoors.
+We advise you to take precautions against the evening breeze and mosquitoes (especially if you are allergic)."
+          image: TR_invite.jpeg
+          design:
+              css_class: "bg-gray-100 dark:bg-gray-900"
   - block: cta-image-paragraph
     id: venue
     content: